 How great is this idea?
 Indoors and outdoors, this hula hoop chandelier makes a beautiful statement.
 Hang it from the roof of a veranda or from tree branches above your dinner table.
 This example has ribbons in different colours tied from a large hula hoop, combined with strips of paper, some perforated with circles.
 There are also strings hanging down with circles sewn onto them to make short garlands.
 For evening parties, string some fairy lights inside to light it up.

-Create furniture and decor with pallets for your garden party
+Use pallets for your beautiful garden party

 Pallets are a great way to add some cheap extra furniture to your garden party decor.
 They are practical and look nice and rustic and you can stack ’em up high if needed.
 Use them to put the cakes and desserts on or turn them into a bar.
 Another idea is to turn them into a low table across the lawn with blankets and cushions on either side.

-And of course…drinks
+And of course…food & drinks

-Last but not least: don’t forget the drinks.
+Last but not least: don’t forget the food and drinks.
 Ice lollies only for children?
 No way!
 Make a batch of Gin & Tonic lollies and share them out at your party.
 Guaranteed a hit and pretty too.
 Mix your gin and tonic together with some lime juice in a pitcher (measured as you would in a glass) and pour it into ice lolly molds.
 Drop a a few slices of cucumber in it and freeze.

 For those looking to make their wine a little bit pinker, create a ‘pimp your prosecco’ bar!
 Also perfect for sparkling water for the non-alcohol drinkers (just call it ‘pimp your bubbles’!)